openforis/sepal-doc/docs/source/cli/ofgt.rst

     cd ~

-In a first step we need to adjust the nr of bands of :code:`landsat_t1.tif` (7 bands) to the nr of bands of our second image (6 bands):
+In a first step we need to adjust the NR of bands of :code:`landsat_t1.tif` (7 bands) to the NR of bands of our second image (6 bands):

 .. code-block:: console

-    gdal translate landsat_t1.tif landsat_t1_6bands.tif −b 1 −b 2 −b 3−b 4−b 5−b 6
+    gdal_translate landsat_t1.tif landsat_t1_6bands.tif −b 1 −b 2 −b 3−b 4−b 5−b 6

-Then we need to prepare our mask files for each landsat image using :code:`oft-trim`:
+Then we need to prepare our mask files for each Landsat image using :code:`oft-trim`:

 .. code-block:: console